Looking to expand your business with a Venmo profile? Check out this info first.

 We'll only ask you to provide an EIN if you use one.
 If your business has an EIN, you'll be able to submit your EIN for tax reporting purposes during signup.

-Please see this article for more information about tax reporting for business profiles on Venmo.
+Please see this article for more information about tax reporting on Venmo.